jefferys/JefferysRUtils/README.md

 ### Logging utilities

 Functions are provided to support logging to the file and the screen but filtering at different levels.
 This may be supported directly by futile.logger at some point.

 You have to initialize the file and screen loggers before use, then logging in tandem is provided with separate logging commands, one for each level, e.g. `sayInfo("Message")`.

 ### List utilities

 Currently only provides a version of the base S3 function `merge` that works on lists.

-### Project utilities

-* **`useResultsDir`** - Function to create a results directory.
-Supports a base directory in which the result directory is created, and distinguishes between initial use and use on reruns.

 ### File utilities

 To allow applying a function to file in one step, two apply-like functions are defined:

--   `fileLineApply` applys a supplied function to each line of a file or connection (read as text).
+-   `fileLineApply` applies a supplied function to each line of a file or connection (read as text).
 Basically implements `sapply(readlines(file), FUN, ...)`
--   `fileBlockApply` applys a supplied function to a vector of lines from a file or connection. .
+-   `fileBlockApply` applies a supplied function to a vector of lines from a file or connection. .
 Basically implements `FUN(readlines(file), ...)`

 Both functions are implemented in a way that makes them work even on large files, possibly files larger than would otherwise fit in memory.
 Connections are supported so functions can be applied to compressed files or files being read from URLs.
 Additionally, a `filter` flag is provided to allow returning values selected by a logical function (or for `fileBlockApply` an index returning function).

 #### Unix-like file grep

-For example, a simple file grep that returns lines from a (fake) file connection:
+For example, a simple file grep that returns lines from a (fake) file
+connection:

 ``` r
 content <- c( "One line", "Two lines.", "", "Four" )